naviter/seeyou_file_formats/OpenAir_File_Format_Support.md

 ```

 > [!IMPORTANT]
-> Each airspace must have only one upper altitude limit.
+> Each airspace definition must include only one upper altitude limit.
 Including multiple altitude references creates ambiguity and is considered invalid (e.g., ~~`100m AGL/423m AMSL`~~ is not permitted).

 #### AL: Lower Alitutde Limit